victorchall/vlm-caption/README.md

 A GUI is a work-in-progress, but will not be much more than a simple wrapper to edit `caption.yaml`, thus low priority.

 ## Installation

-- See [API Service Setup](#API_Service_Setup) to install a VLM/LLM server of your choice.
-LM Studio is extremely easy to install and use to manage models.
-- Visit https://github.com/victorchall/vlm-caption/actions, click on the most recent (top) workflow run, then under `Artifacts` click on `vlm-caption` to download the latest build.
-Unzip it somewhere on your computer.
-- Edit the `caption.yaml` then run the `caption_openai.exe`.
-    - If you prefer, you can clone the repo, setup a venv or conda env, install requirements, then run with python.
-This is for users with some level of python/git experience only.

 ## Configuration